Dutch: A Memoir of Ronald Reagan: Contents

-Composition and Publication
+Composition and publication

-After the success of The Rise of Theodore Roosevelt, Morris' 1979 biography of Theodore Roosevelt that received the American Book Award and the Pulitzer Prize in 1980, First Lady Nancy Reagan and political consultant Michael Deaver invited Morris to write a biography of President Ronald Reagan, which was to be the first authorized biography of an incumbent U.S. president.
-Morris was granted a thirty-minute interview with Reagan each month, as well as access to Reagan administration officials and White House meetings that did not pertain to national security.
-Book publisher Random House gave Morris a $3 million advance to submit the completed manuscript by 1993.
+After Morris won the Pulitzer Prize for Biography and American Book Award in 1980 for The Rise of Theodore Roosevelt, he was invited to write an authorized biography of Ronald Reagan by his wife Nancy Reagan and political consultant Michael Deaver.
+The project was intended to be the first authorized biography of a sitting United States president.
+Morris was given unprecedented access to the White House, including permission to speak to the cabinet and staff, conduct a thirty-minute interview with Reagan each month, and attend White House meetings that did not pertain to national security.
+Random House gave Morris a $3 million advance to submit the completed manuscript by 1993.